 Under the pooling model, the Bank purchases from PKO BP mortgage loans originated by PKO BP.
-The purchase of mortgage loans from PKO BP is governed by the Framework Agreement.
+The purchase of mortgage loans from PKO BP is governed by the Framework Agreement entered into between the Bank and PKO BP on 17 November 2015.
 The mortgage loans which the Bank acquires from PKO BP must satisfy the following criteria:

-The principal amount of the loan to the mortgage lending value: Title to the property: Security interest: Maximum 100% Ownership or perpetual usufruct (użytkowanie wieczyste) Mortgage with the highest priority
+The principal amount of the loan to the mortgage lending value: Maximum 100% Title to the property: Ownership or perpetual usufruct (użytkowanie wieczyste) Security interest: Mortgage with the highest priority Currency: PLN Arrears: None Purpose of the loan: Residential

-Currency:

-Arrear: None

-Purpose of the loan: Residential